 Bloodwork

 Your veterinarian will want to perform a chemistry panel, which includes the two main markers of kidney function, BUN and creatinine.
-That blood test can also check the levels of electrolytes like phosphorus and potassium.
+That blood test for dogs can also check the levels of electrolytes like phosphorus and potassium.
 Sometimes those levels are altered in dogs with more significant kidney failure.

 Urinalysis